-Effective December 20, 2010, our board of directors established an audit committee consisting of Michael J. Velletta, Dr. Werner Ladwein and Dr. Richard Schenz.
+Our audit committee consists of Michael J. Velletta, Dr. Richard Schenz, and Dr. Werner Ladwein.
 Michael J. Velletta is the chair of the audit committee.
 Our audit committee assists our board of directors in fulfilling its financial oversight responsibilities by reviewing the financial reports and other financial information provided by our company to regulatory authorities and stockholders, our systems of internal controls regarding finance and accounting and our auditing, accounting and financial reporting processes.
 Our audit committee's primary duties and responsibilities are to: serve as an independent and objective party to monitor our financial reporting and internal control system and review our financial statements; review and appraise the performance of our external auditor; and provide an open avenue of communication among our auditor, financial and senior management and our board of directors.